 Furthermore, it is considered that the proposals are accessible and inclusive and that the store will continue to provide a high quality service for all its customers in addition to meeting the more general design and appearance objectives.

-It is hoped that the Council and the general public can also be satisfied that the proposed changes are wholly beneficial, making substantive visual improvements to Bernard Street and the Russell Square area.
+It is hoped that the Council and the general public can also be satisfied that the proposed changes are wholly beneficial, making substantive visual improvements to the Holly Lodge Conservation Area.